openfaas/faas/guide/deployment_k8s.md

 **Use the CLI**

-Follow the tutorial below, but change your gateway URL from localhost:8080 to kubernetes-node-ip:31112
+Follow the tutorials below, but change your gateway URL from `localhost:8080` to `kubernetes-node-ip:31112`

 i.e.